 You can put money into your HSA on a before-tax basis through convenient payroll deductions.
 It's tax-free as it grows.
 You earn tax-free interest on your money.
 It's tax-free when you spend it.
 When you spend your HSA on qualified health care expenses, you don't pay any taxes.
 That means you're saving money on your qualified medical, dental, and vision expenses.
 It's always your money.
 You can carry over your unused HSA balance from year to year.
 Just like a bank account, you own your HSA, so it's yours to keep and use even if you change medical options, leave the company, or retire.
 Important!
 Make sure you use money in your HSA only for qualified health care expenses for your qualified dependents.
 Otherwise, you'll pay income taxes on that distribution.
 You'll also pay an additional 20% penalty tax if you're under age 65.
+Wondering what the difference is between an HSA and a Health Care Flexible Spending Account (FSA)?
+Find out.
 Questions?